Skip to content

 What Happens When You Change This Setting?

-If you turn off the minimize feature, something different will happen.
-Instead of hiding your windows, Windows will move them all to your main screen.
-You can keep working without losing anything.
+If you disable this feature, your windows won’t hide.
+Instead, Windows will move them to your main screen, so you can keep working without losing track of anything.

 How to Change This Setting Using Windows Settings